-In the first half of the year, Council reviewed the options to provide a secure source of potable water and concluded that the Waimea Community Dam was the best solution for meeting the community's need for good quality local water infrastructure.
+In the first half of the year Council reviewed the options to provide a secure source of potable water and concluded that the Waimea Community Dam is the best solution for meeting the community's need for good quality local water infrastructure.
 This project will also augment the flow of water in the Waimea River.

-During the past year, substantial progress was made in securing the necessary funding for the Dam project with our joint venture partners and central government.
-Whilst good progress has been made securing access to the land required and confirming the cost of construction, these workstreams have presented significant challenges to the project.
-The following provides a status report of the various Dam related workstreams.
+A massive amount of work and significant steps forward were made in securing a source of potable water for the Waimea area through the Waimea Community Dam.
+During the year significant progress was made in securing the necessary funding with our joint venture partners and Central Government.
+Whilst good progress has been made securing access to the land required and confirming the cost of construction, these workstreams have both thrown up significant challenges to the project.